French Madagascar: Madagascar as French colony

-The pacification led by the French administration lasted about fifteen years, in response to the rural guerrillas scattered throughout the country.
+French pacification lasted about fifteen years, in response to rural guerrillas scattered throughout the country.
 In total, the conflicts between the French authorities and Malagasy guerrillas killed more than 100,000 Malagasy people.

 The French abolished slavery in 1896 after taking control of Madagascar.
 Over 500,000 slaves were freed following the abolition.
 Many former slaves would remain in their former masters' homes as servants.

 Nationalist sentiment against French colonial rule emerged among a group of Merina intellectuals.
 The group, based in Antananarivo, was led by a Malagasy Protestant clergyman, Pastor Ravelojoana, who was especially inspired by the Japanese model of modernization.
 A secret society dedicated to affirming Malagasy cultural identity was formed in 1913, calling itself Iron and Stone Ramification (Vy Vato Sakelika, VVS).
 Although the VVS was brutally suppressed, its actions eventually led French authorities to provide the Malagasy with their first representative voice in government.

 Malagasy veterans of military service in France during the First World War bolstered the embryonic nationalist movement.
 Throughout the 1920s, the nationalists stressed labour reform and equality of civil and political status for the Malagasy, stopping short of advocating independence.
 For example, the French League for Madagascar, under the leadership of Anatole France, demanded French citizenship for all Malagasy people in recognition of their country's wartime contribution of soldiers and resources.
 A number of veterans who remained in France were exposed to French political thought, most notably the anti-colonial and pro-independence platforms of socialist parties.
 Jean Ralaimongo, for example, returned to Madagascar in 1924 and became embroiled in labour questions that were causing considerable tension throughout the island.

 Among the first concessions to Malagasy equality was the formation in 1924 of two economic and financial delegations.
 One was composed of French settlers, the other of twenty-four Malagasy representatives elected by the Council of Notables in each of twenty-four districts.
 The two sections never met together, and neither had real decision-making authority.
 Huge mining and forestry concessions were granted to large companies.
 Indigenous leaders loyal to the French administration were also granted part of the land.
 Forced labour was introduced in favour of the French companies.

 The 1930s saw the Malagasy anti-colonial movement gain momentum.
 Malagasy trade unionism began to appear underground and the Communist Party of the Region of Madagascar was formed.
 But as early as 1939, all organisations were dissolved by the administration of the colony, which opted for the Vichy regime.